 5. Family

-If your family member you depend on has long-term resident status in an EU country, they’re generally eligible to sponsor your EU residence card.
-An EU Resident card is a legal document obtainable for the immediate family member of an EU citizen or permanent resident.
+If your dependent family member holds long-term resident status in an EU country, they can generally sponsor your EU residence card.
+This legal document is available to immediate family members of EU citizens or permanent residents.
+Sponsors must provide proof of financial stability and adequate housing to support their spouse, children, or other dependents.

 6. Business